uchicago-CAPP30121-aut-2022/capp-camp/docs/s3-git-ii/2-commit-log.md

 7abeffd2ba2a00ed697b25d90af18bd803d44588
 ```

-This is a unique identifier that we can use to refer to that commit elsewhere.
+This is a unique identifier that we can use to refer to a commit elsewhere.
 For example, choose any commit from the commit log and run the following:

 ```
 git show COMMIT_SHA